microsoft/ignite-learning-paths-training-mod/mod41/README.md

 ### Running the demos

 Before each session you will need to run a few steps to [prepare the demo environment](./03-prep-demo.md).
-After that you'll be all set, and you can find a [complete description of the demos here](./04-demo.md).
+After that you'll be all set, and you can find a [complete description of the demo here](./04-demo.md).

 ### Cleaning up